Researching Legal Resources on Google

-It may take a few tries to find the appropriate government service or non-profit organization.
+It may take you a few tries to find the right government service or non-profit organization.
 Don’t give up if the first resource you try only gives you a referral to a different resource.

 7. Don’t Settle

-There are thousands of options out there for legal help, though they can sometimes be hard to find.
+There are thousands of options out there for you to find legal help.
 Don’t quit your search on the first legal website you come across.
 Be patient and scope out all available resources before deciding how to proceed.

-Legal problems are often inherently stressful and difficult.
-The fact that finding legal resources is often such an enormous challenge only makes matters worse.
+Legal problems are often stressful and difficult.
+The fact that finding legal resources is often such a huge challenge only makes matters worse.
 Fortunately, as technology improves, so do the options for finding real legal help.
 The internet has opened the door to thousands of legal resources, but a dedicated approach is still required to navigate them all effectively.
 Hopefully, as more progress is made and new technologies emerge, searching and finding the right resources will only become faster and easier!